jdi-docs/jdi-light/source/includes/_tutorial.md

 }
 public static ContactPage contactPage = initElements(DRIVER, ContactPage.class);
 ```
-**Selenium:** (12 loc)<br/>
+**Selenium:** (12 lines of code)<br/>
-Using Page Factory initElements we can create simple PageObjects with minimum code like in example<br/>
+Using _PageFactoryinitElements()_, we can create simple PageObjects with minimum code like in the example.<br/>
-If you would like to have cool pages in Selenium you can use <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/pages/BasePage.java" target="_blank">BasePage</a> where handle all standard staff related to open and check page.<br/>
+If you want to have cool pages in Selenium, you can use <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/pages/BasePage.java" target="_blank">BasePage</a>, which handles all the standard stuff related to opening and checking pages.<br/>
 _Note: I hope this "BasePage" approach will be useful for your Selenium projects.<br/><br/><br/><br/><br/><br/><br/><br/>

 ```java